 A little whistle necklace will give you some peace of mind if you are threatened or attacked on your vacation.
-You can never be too careful and having a few safety and protection items will help.
+You can never be too careful, and having a few safety and protection items will help.
 There are also small personal alarm systems that you can get that attach to your purse or bag.
 They will run you about $10-15 on Amazon.

 • Rubber door stop

 Go to your local dollar store and pick up an inexpensive rubber doorstop or a doorstop with an alarm just for travel.
 You can put this under the door of your hotel room or cruise stateroom on the inside to make it harder for anyone to break in.
 This is a small thing that will help you feel safer when you travel.

 For more tips on travel safety – be sure to check out our “Travel Safety Tips.”

-YES, I KNOW your car has GPS and your phone has Google Maps.
+YES, I KNOW your car has GPS, and your phone has Google Maps.
 What if they aren’t working?
 Cell service can be sketchy (or non-existent) in some places, as can the satellite signals for the GPS.
 If your GPS or Phone does not have a signal, or if where you are going is off the grid, having an ‘old-school’ map will be a great idea.

 Travelling with the bare essentials can be fun and relaxing for some, but most of us now like some of our comforts of home when we travel.
 We know you don’t want to fill your luggage with ‘stuff’, but these often overlooked items should be considered when you pack for your trip.
 You will be glad you have them when you need them.
 Plus, it will save you money if you need them while on vacation.

 For more travel tips on what to pack for your vacation, don’t forget to check out Roguetrippers’ articles on packing a health & wellness kit, technology accessories, and your pet supplies if travelling with your dog.

 * this article contains Amazon Affiliated links, which we earn a commission for which helps support this blog